pascalbartschi/DataScience-Portfolio/02-Statistical-Analysis/README.md

 ## Contents

 - [Hypothesis-Testing](Hypothesis-Testing/): Includes Analysis of Variance ([ANOVA](Hypothesis-Testing/ANCOVA/)), Analysis of Covariance ([ANCOVA])(Hypothesis-Testing/ANCOVA/) and [Chi-Squared Testing](Hypothesis-Testing/Chi-Squared/)
-- [Probability Distributions](Probability-Distributions/): Explore scripts that deal with various probability distributions commonly used in statistical analysis.
+- [Probaility and Likelihood](Probability+Likelihood/): Explore scripts that deal with various probability distributions commonly used in statistical analysis.
 - [Regression](Regression/): Discover scripts for performing regression analysis to model relationships between variables.
 - [Uncertainty](Uncertainty/): Learn about uncertainty analysis and how to quantify and manage uncertainty in your data.
 - [Model Selection](Model-Selection/): Explore methods for selecting the most appropriate models for your data.